Chargeback clusters as an AML red flag

 Reputation Damage and Customer Trust Issues

-High levels of chargeback activity can tarnish a brand’s reputation, leading to diminished customer trust.
+High levels of activity can tarnish a brand’s reputation, leading to diminished customer trust.
 Businesses perceived as having poor policies or unreliable services face challenges in attracting and retaining customers, ultimately impacting long-term viability.

 Negative customer experiences fueled by chargeback disputes can result in unfavorable reviews and social media backlash.
 As word spreads, potential customers may opt for competitors who demonstrate enhanced reliability and customer service, exacerbating the impact on brand reputation and future sales opportunities.